practicalli/blog-cryogen/content/md/posts/practicalli-plans-2023.md

 There is a lot of work planned and [more ideas in the Practicalli Todo board](https://github.com/orgs/practicalli/projects/2), although I feel like I'm making significant progress and [my GitHub stats](https://github.com/practicalli-john) are also looking very good too.

-Should I not get the Clojurists Together funding I'll still be working on Practicalli, although the work will take longer in order to make time for some commercial work.
+Without Clojurists Together funding I'll still be working on Practicalli, although the work will take far longer in order to make time for some commercial work.

 Feedback and ideas are welcome via the #practicalli channel of the Clojurians Slack Community or via issues on the [Practicalli Todo board](https://github.com/orgs/practicalli/projects/2) (and issues on the associated repositories)

 Many thanks to everyone who has supported the work in the past and those that continue to sponsor this ever growing project.

 [practicalli GitHub profile](https://github.com/practicalli) I [@practical_li](https://twitter.com/practical_li)